RI State Police investigating DEM officer-involved shooting

 DEM says those vehicles are only allowed through a special use permit because they can cause ecological damage.

-The officer was transported by ambulance to Kent County Hospital.
-There’s no word on the extent of his injuries.
+The officer was transported by ambulance to Kent Hospital where he was treated and released.

 DEM police arrested Austin DiPeitro, 22, of Coventry.
 He is charged with one count of assaulting a police officer, one count of obstructing a police officer in execution of duty, one count of failure to stop or move on an oral command of an environmental police officer, and one count of reckless driving in an attempt to elude an officer – first offense.